 It is not possible to list here all the various toxins by chemical name and where they can be found.
 It is however important to mention a few specifically as I am of the opinion that the body burden can be remarkably reduced by implementing changes.

 - Avoid enclosed shopping malls.
 Yes, I know… but we have more and more online shopping options and this is an additional reason to convenience, as these malls are very toxic, plus they overstimulate our nervous system.
-Alternatively, choose an open-air shopping centre.
+Alternatively, choose an open-air shopping centre or markets.

 - Eat organic wherever possible and eliminate or limit dairy and meat, or at least choose pasture reared.
 Exclude Genetically Modified Organisms (GMOs) and processed food.
 GMO food crops now contain bacterial genes that produce natural toxic herbicides and pesticides, and when ingested, we end up with our gut bacteria producing herbicides and pesticides right in our own intestines!